ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcs_80_upgrade.md

       3. Click the green **Add** icon ![Add icon](../../icons/add.svg "Add") to add an adapter.
 Click **OK**, then **Next** to accept ``vmnic2``.
       4. For **Connection Settings**, keep the **VM Network** and **VLAN ID None** defaults.
 Click **Next**, then **Finish**. *Standard Switch: vSwitch0* is displayed in the list of switches.
    5. Make a note of the Network Setting for the vCenter Server Appliance VM.
 Update the new vCenter appliance to match.
-      * From the vCenter Server user interface, click the VM for the vCenter appliance.
+      * From the vSphere Web Client, click the VM for the vCenter Server appliance.
 Note the name that ends with ``vc``.
       * From the middle pane, click the **Networks** tab.
 Note the name of the distributed port group, ending with ``-dpg-mgmt``.
 3. **Upgrade vCenter Server.** Follow the VMware instructions for upgrading vCenter Server.
 For more information, see [Upgrade a vCenter Server Appliance 6.7 with an Embedded Platform Services Controller or 7.0 by Using the GUI](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vcenter-server-upgrade-8-0/upgrading-and-updating-the-vcenter-server-appliance/gui-upgrade-of-the-vcsa-and-psc-appliance/upgrade-the-vmware-vcenter-server-appliance-with-embedded-sso.html#GUID-6A5C596D-103E-4024-9353-5569263EB427-en){: external}.
    Ensure to complete the following requirements during the upgrade: